paritytech/substrate/frame/nfts-royalty/README.md

 * Buying NFTs and thus paying royalties to recipient(s)
 * Deleting royalties only if the collection or item no longer exists

-This pallet is coupled with the [NFTs pallet](https://paritytech.github.io/substrate/master/pallet_nfts), therefore to use this pallet in your runtime you will also need the [NFTs pallet](https://paritytech.github.io/substrate/master/pallet_nfts) for NFT-related functions.
+This pallet can be loosely coupled with the [NFTs pallet](https://paritytech.github.io/substrate/master/pallet_nfts), therefore to use this pallet in your runtime you may also want to look at the [NFTs pallet](https://paritytech.github.io/substrate/master/pallet_nfts) for NFT-related functions.
 ### Permissionless dispatchables

 * `set_collection_royalty`: Set the royalty for an existing NFT collection by placing a deposit.